- Gather supplies. I have them all listed on this 7GRD supplies pdf, every notecard, map, and worksheet.

 - Read over the text book.
 Make yourself notes where you need to brush up before the lesson.
 My 6GRDer found it really difficult last year to be patient while I was re-learning “predicate nominatives” during his lesson.

-- Get ready to make note cards.
+- If you use BLP, get ready to make note cards.
 There are a lot, but at least the book is printable so there’s no need for notebook paper.

 - Print out my timeline assignments.
 Or make plans of your own.
 It’s not a simple task and it will catch you both off-guard if you haven’t already got it laid out.